AndreiMaikov/OM_shipping--SQL/Readme.md

 - All OM’s shipping operations are both planned and carried out by the company’s employees; the vehicles used for shipping are owned or leased by the company.
 - Shipping assignments: ...
-- It is required that the shipping process is organized in what the stakeholders calls waves.
+- It is required that the shipping process is organized in what so-called **waves**.
 A wave is an established by OM time interval and a set of shipping assignments that are to be started and finished during this in interval.
 Several waves might be created within one day.

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM_Shipping.svg)